 12. Having someone who studied the language in school and once did an exam do the translation.

 If you’re being serious, I think you’d better go back to the start of this article.
-Or ask me for a quote.
-I’m a professional translator.
-So when you work with me, you’ll be assured a quality translation.
+Or ask us for a quote.
+At The Translator’s Studio, we’re professional translators.
+So, when you work with use, you’ll be assured a quality translation.